What are the top workout headphones with the best sound quality?

 They have a distinct V-Shaped signature, with boosted bass and treble, and slightly subdued midrange.
 Fortunately, the low-end is much more controlled compared to older models.

 Apart from their signature sound, they also make good sports earphones.
 PowerBeats Pro have an ear hook design that firmly grabs your ear, not letting go during rapid head movements.

 Workout earbuds are made from rock-solid, water-resistant hard plastic, protected by an IPX4 rating.
 Although to us they aren’t the most comfortable out there, many users say they can wear them for hours without any irritations.

 What makes these class-leading, is their battery life.
 Despite the advertised 9 hours, we got 11 hours of battery out of these, which is fantastic.
 You get an additional 24 hours from the charging case.

 They charge via Lightning cable and use an H1 chip, which is great for iPhone users since it ensures quick pairing process between each other.

 4. Sennheiser Momentum True Wireless 2

 Wireless in-ear headphone with the best sound quality

-Comfort is one of the essential characteristics when picking your next workout headphones.
-Momentum 2 can deliver both great comfort and stable fit, despite the lack of support for ear fins or hooks.
+Comfort is one of the essential characteristics when picking your next sport headphones.
+Momentum 2 can deliver both great comfort and stable fit, despite the lack of support for ear fin or ear hook design.

 Audiophile-grade in-ear monitors